Revised and re-published November 2021

 Renewing your visa essentially means replacing it.
 You can renew your visa from within Vietnam; as it requires a new visa stamp and sticker, though, it is more expensive than extending it.
 It will cost between about US$200 (one month, single).

 Again, these prices may change depending on your nationality; contact the immigration department for specific details.
 A set of documents similar to those required for extension will be needed for renewal, and an in-country renewal can be done by travel agencies like the one provided above or at the immigration office.
 Your passport must be valid for at least 6 more months and have at least 1 or 2 blank pages.
 You can renew your visa for a maximum of 30 days.

 Visa Run from Vietnam

 This is probably the option you have heard the most about.
 A visa run is exactly what it sounds like: a run across the Vietnamese border to get a new Vietnamese visa.
 There are two main ways to do this: by leaving Vietnam and flying back in, and by leaving Vietnam and re-entering over land (typically by a bus).

 Flying will, of course, be more expensive, but if you’re planning to travel a bit anyway, the avoided hassle and pain of a 2-day bus journey may be worth it.
 Flying back into Vietnam via an international airport will also allow you to get a Visa on Arrival, an option which is not open to land crossers.

 The cheaper but much more laborious option.
-Check out these sites for step-by-step guides:
+Check out this site for a step-by-step guide: